andrewshostak/result-service/README.md

 alt match is found and result status is scheduled
     ResultService-->>API: Returns match response end
-ResultService->>+Fotmob: Sends a request with date & timezone Fotmob-->>-ResultService: Returns all matches for the date ResultService->>ResultService: Finds a match in the response by aliases and starting time ResultService->>ResultService: Saves match with status not_scheduled and external match to the DB
+ResultService->>+Fotmob: Sends a request with date Fotmob-->>-ResultService: Returns all matches for the date ResultService->>ResultService: Finds a match in the response by aliases and starting time ResultService->>ResultService: Saves match with status not_scheduled and external match to the DB